 This site is dedicated to articles about cinema and its place in history.

-I am a lecturer at La Trobe University in Melbourne Australia.
+I am an adjunct senior research fellow at La Trobe University in Melbourne Australia.

-I am the author of Hollywood Divided: Hollywood Divided: The 1950 Screen Directors Guild Meeting and the Impact of the Blacklist
+I am the author of Hollywood Divided: The 1950 Screen Directors Guild Meeting and the Impact of the Blacklist

 Adjunct Senior Research Fellow, La Trobe University, Melbourne, Australia